-On Memorial Day, the 4th of July, and other special occasions that honor our veterans, many Americans proudly unfold our country’s flag and let it fly.
+On patriotic holidays and other special occasions that honor our veterans, many Americans proudly unfold our country’s flag and let it fly.

-- Should be flown from sunrise to sunset, unless it’s illuminated during dark.
+- Display your flag from sunrise to sunset, unless it’s illuminated at night.

 - Should not be subject to inclement weather — rain, snow and windstorms — unless it’s an all-weather flag.

 - Should be hoisted briskly and lowered ceremoniously.